 The cakes were prepared by using the method of Hanneman, (1984).
 Preparation of cake was carried out using wheat flour samples replaced separately with 0, 10, 15 and 20% of dried citrus by-products (orange and mandarin peels) powders.
 Wheat flour and other ingredients used in cake were obtained from local markets.

-6. Sensory evaluation:
+8. Sensory analysis: